Important Information for DUI Suspects: What to Do When…

 What to Do When You Need More Answers?

-If you have been charged with a DUI and you need answers and the strongest possible defense, contact Brunswick DUI Attorney Jason Clark by calling 912.264.1999 or by using the request form to find out more about your best defense options.
+If you have been charged with a DUI and you need answers and the strongest possible defense, contact The Law Office of Jason Clark P.C. by calling 912.264.1999 or use the request form.

-From offices based in Brunswick, Attorney Jason Clark provides superior DUI defense representation to clients throughout Brunswick, Darien, St. Simons Island, Jekyll Island, Woodbine, Kingsland, St. Mary’s, Glynn County, McIntosh County, Camden County, and the state of Georgia.
+From offices based in Brunswick, The Law Office of Jason Clark P.C. provides superior DUI defense representation to clients throughout Brunswick, Darien, St. Simons Island, Jekyll Island, Woodbine, Kingsland, St. Mary’s, Glynn County, McIntosh County, Camden County, and the state of Georgia.